 Since 1997 the artist has moved to the sculpture, experimenting in modelling in clay and the process known as ‘lost-wax’ casting.

-His sculptures in bronze depict figures from former military times, as well as characters in traditional dress and subjects of bullfighting such as bulls and bullfighters.
+His artwork depicts figures from former military times, as well as characters in traditional dress and subjects of bullfighting such as bulls and bullfighters.
 One of the favorite subjects of the artist is privately commissioned clay busts sculpted from real life models.

-Reenactments of historic battles are places where the author finds motives for his sculptures.
-Places like Waterloo or Mons in Belgium and Gettysburg, Fredericksburg, Saint Augustine or Williamsburg in the USA are visited by Jose Crespo and his actors transformed into bronze figures afterwards.
+Reenactments of historic battles are places where the author finds motives for his art.
+Places like Waterloo or Mons in Belgium and Gettysburg, Fredericksburg, Saint Augustine or Williamsburg in the USA are visited by Jose Crespo and his actors transformed into paintings or bronze figures afterwards.

 Artists like Cusachs i Cusachs, Ernest Meissonier, Edouard Detaille and Mariano Benlliure are continuous references for Jose Crespo, together with other artists like Mariano Fortuny, Jean-Leon Gerome, Norman Rockwell, Harold Foster, Alma-Tadema or Frederick Remington among others.
 His early figures are developments from Cusachs paintings.
-The author has taken part in collective exhibitions in Washington DC, Madrid, Valencia and Castellón.
+The author has taken part in collective exhibitions in Washington DC and in a number of Spanish cities.
 Two personal exhibitions have been displayed in Mons, Belgium.

 “The sculpture is my way of reproducing those things that I like”